ignacio-hernani/secret-sync-vault/Readme.md

 ```
 8. Activate sync in the Vault UI for the secret sync destination created before.

-9. Check the current value of the secret in Vault
+9. Check the current value of the secret both in Vault and in the Azure UI.
 ```
 vault kv get secret/my-demo-secret
 ```